 CIP worked with the 2nd JD's mediation program director and the judiciary to design program guidelines, and protocols that could be eventually implemented statewide.
 CIP has helped start mediation programs in the 2nd, 5th, and 8th JDs.
 The 2nd and the 5th JDs have sustained their mediation programs.
-The 8th JD's program has been put on hold while the court is focusing on implementing child safety decision-making and the Blue Ribbon for Kids Commission recommendations.
-However, mediation expanded into the western, rural judicial districts (the 3rd, 6th, 10th, and 11th JDs) and the Washoe Tribe.
-The 1st JD is using its Family Mediation Services to mediate dependency cases as well.
-The 4th, 7th, and 9th JDs all plan to begin new programs.
-The 8th JD plans to restart their program within the Family Mediation Center in Clark County.
+The 8th JD's program was put on hold while the court focused on implementing child safety decision-making and the Blue Ribbon for Kids Commission recommendations.
+The 8th JD is restarting their mediation program.
+And mediation expanded into the western, rural judicial districts (the 3rd, 6th, 10th, and 11th JDs) and the Washoe Tribe.
+The 1st JD was using its Family Mediation Services to mediate dependency cases as well.
+As a result of mediation's success, the Statewide Juvenile Dependency Mediation Program (JDMP) was launched July 1, 2016.

-In all cases the judiciary and its CICs have been actively involved in determining how mediation will function within their districts.
-The program design included allowing referral to mediation at any stage during the legal process.
-It included collecting participation and outcome data with data collection tools designed by NCJFCJ.
+In all districts, the judiciary and its CICs have been actively involved in determining how mediation will function within their districts.
+The program design allows referral to mediation at any stage during the legal process.
+It includes collecting participation and outcome data with data collection tools designed by NCJFCJ.

-As part of the CIP continual quality improvement efforts and to ensure fidelity of implementation, the NCJFCJ was contracted to design stakeholder surveys and conduct process and satisfaction assessments of the 2nd, 5th, and 8th JD's mediation programs.
-NCJFCJ also conducted an impact assessment of the 2nd JD's program because it had been in place long enough for cases to have closed.
+As part of the CIP continual quality improvement efforts and to ensure fidelity of implementation, the NCJFCJ was contracted to design the stakeholder surveys and conduct process and satisfaction assessments for the JDMP.
+NCJFCJ will also conduct an impact assessment of the 2nd JD's program because it has been in place long enough for cases to have closed.

-Because the entire state wishes to implement mediation into its dependency case processing; the need for trained and qualified dependency mediators has become apparent.
-CIP is working with the 2nd JD's mediator director and lead dependency mediator to develop a 40 hour training curriculum.
-CIP will contract with this mediator, who has conducted 40 hour mediation certification trainings at University of Nevada Reno, to conduct this training.
-Each JD will be invited to send two potential mediators to be trained.
-The training is planned for March 7-11, 2016.
+To build a mediation panel of trained and qualified dependency mediators for the JDMP, CIP worked with the 2^{nd} JD's mediation director and lead dependency mediator to develop a 40 hour training curriculum.
+CIP contracted with this mediator, who has conducted 40 hour mediation certification trainings at University of Nevada Reno and Pepperdine, to conduct the training.
+On March 7 - 11, 2016, 20 people, nominated by district court judges across the state, completed the 40 hour dependency mediation course.
+Following additional screening, 14 were invited to join the Statewide JCMP panel.

-- a.
-If the project has not yet been implemented, please briefly describe your intentions/plans for implementation. - 5.
-Describe any monitoring/evaluations/assessments of your project and how you intend to apply the findings.
+5. Describe any monitoring/evaluations/assessments of your project and how you intend to apply the findings.
 How are you monitoring implementation and changes?
 What data collection tools/methods did you (will you) use to assess effectiveness?
 What evidence is there that the activities/interventions were effective?
 What evidence is there that the activities/interventions were implemented with fidelity?
 Describe how evaluation / assessments were used to inform the project.
 Does the intervention need to be adjusted, stopped?
 Does the problem still exist?
 Was your theory of change supported?